AntoineSoetewey/statsandr/content/about.md

 In parallel with my doctoral thesis, I am [teaching assistant](https://www.antoinesoetewey.com/teaching/) for several courses in statistics and probability at bachelor and master’s level.
 From time to time, I also provide trainings and workshops in statistics and R programming for a Belgian consulting company.
 See my [CV](https://www.antoinesoetewey.com/cv/) to have a more detailed overview of my academic and professional background.

-*Note that this is a personal site.
-The opinions expressed here represent my own and not those of my employer.*

 ## Blog - What?

 This blog is, as its name suggests, about [statistics](/tags/statistics/) and [R](/tags/r/).
 More specifically, it aims at helping academics and professionals working with data to grasp important statistical concepts using examples and plain English.